tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 mask to be used during path computation.
 >>
-- path-affinity-names: A YANG container that holds the set of named affinity constraints and corresponding inclusion or exclusions instruction for each to be used during path computation.
+- path-affinity-names: A YANG container that holds the set of named affinity constraints and corresponding inclusion or exclusion instructions for each to be used during path computation.
 >>
-- path-srlgs-lists: A YANG container that holds the set of SRLG values and corresponding inclusion or exclusions instruction to be used during path computation.
+- path-srlgs-lists: A YANG container that holds the set of SRLG values and corresponding inclusion or exclusion instructions to be used during path computation.
 >>
-- path-srlgs-names: A YANG container that holds the set of named SRLG constraints and corresponding inclusion or exclusions instruction for each to be used during path computation.
+- path-srlgs-names: A YANG container that holds the set of named SRLG constraints and corresponding inclusion or exclusion instructions for each to be used during path computation.
 >>
 - disjointness: The level of resource disjointness constraint that the secondary path of a TE tunnel has to adhere to.